DozenPixels/shopify-limit-products-per-customer/README.md

 >This step requires editing your *cart.liquid* file.
 Please be careful as you might accidently break the checkout on your website.
 Backup the file before making any edits.

-1. Find the `{% for %}` loop that generates the cart item table.
+1.Find the `{% for %}` loop that generates the cart item table.
 It will usually look like this: `{% for item in cart.items %}`.
 Ignore the optional `{% if %}` statement you might have immediately following and look for the opening `<tr>` tag.
 If the tag is empty without any prperties or classes in it, simply replace with the following:

 ```html
 <tr {% for tag in item.product.tags %}{% if tag == "limited" and item.quantity > 5 %}class="bs-callout bs-callout-warning"{% endif %}{% endfor %}>